To download bios (several versions) and photos click on highlighted area or photos.

 "Quietly and persistently Liebman has remade himself a soprano saxophone virtuoso, focusing on timbre and articulation and making what used to be his second instrument into a singularly eloquent interpreter of standards and originals."
 (Gary Giddins - Village Voice)

 Liebman’s career has spanned over four decades, beginning in the 1970s as the saxophone/flautist in both the Elvin Jones and Miles Davis Groups, continuing as a leader since.
-He has played on nearly three hundred recordings with over one hundred under his leadership or co-leadership.
+He has played on over five hundred recordings with nearly two hundred under his leadership or co-leadership.
 In jazz education he is a renowned lecturer and author of several milestone books: Self Portrait Of A Jazz Artist, A Chromatic Approach To Jazz Harmony And Melody, Developing A Personal Saxophone Sound, translated into several languages, in addition to teaching DVDs, journalistic contributions to periodicals and published chamber music.

 Liebman is the Founder and Artistic Director of the International Association of Schools of Jazz (IASJ) existing since 1989.
-Awards include the Jazz Educators Network (JEN) Legends of Jazz (2013); National Endowment of the Arts Masters of Jazz (2011); the Order of Arts and Letters (France 2009); Jazz Journalist’s award for Soprano Saxophone (2007); Grammy nomination for Best Jazz Solo (1998); Honorary Doctorate from the Sibelius Academy (Finland-1997).
-He is currently Artist in Residence at the Manhattan School of Music and has consistently placed in the top three positions for Soprano Saxophone in the Downbeat Critic’s Poll since 1973, winning first place in both the Downbeat (2011) and Jazz Times Critic’s Poll (2011, 2012).
+Awards include the Jazz Educators Network (JEN) Legends of Jazz (2013); National Endowment of the Arts Jazz Master (2011); the Order of Arts and Letters (France 2009); Jazz Journalist’s award for Soprano Saxophone (2007); Grammy nomination for Best Jazz Solo (1998); Honorary Doctorate from the Sibelius Academy (Finland-1997).
+He is currently Artist in Residence at the Manhattan School of Music and member of the Presidential Advisory Board for JEN (Jazz Educator's Network).
+Lieb has consistently placed in the top three positions for Soprano Saxophone in the Downbeat Critic’s Poll since 1973, winning first place in both the Downbeat (2011) and Jazz Times Critic’s Poll (2011, 2012).

 To download Hi-Res 300 dpi images of Dave Liebman click on the corresponding links beneath the images below.